Isaac Delgado

-Isaac Delgado (1839–1912) was a businessman and sugar dealer who migrated from Jamaica to New Orleans in the late nineteenth century.
+Isaac Delgado (c.
+1839–1912) was a businessman and sugar dealer who migrated from Jamaica to New Orleans in the late nineteenth century.
 His success in business made him sufficiently wealthy to become a significant benefactor with philanthropic interests in the arts, medicine, and education.

 He founded the New Orleans Museum of Art, originally called the Isaac Delgado Museum.

 The current fifty-seven-acre City Park Campus of Delgado Community College in New Orleans was originally established in 1921 as Delgado Central Trades School, a manual trade school for young boys.
 The land was purchased with funds bequeathed by Delgado to the City of New Orleans in 1909.